 Multiplanar Anatomy (CT 100)

-This course will cover cross sectional anatomy to include the head, neck, chest, abdomen, pelvis, spine, and extremities.
-Axial views of all of these areas with major bones, organs, and vascular structures identified will be a part of this course.
-In addition pathology will be covered as it relates to its presentation on axial images.
+This course covers cross sectional anatomy to include the head, neck, chest, abdomen, pelvis, spine, and extremities.
+Axial views of all of these areas with major bones, organs, and vascular structures identified are included.
+In addition, pathology is studied as it relates to its presentation on axial images.

 Patient Care and Radiation Safety in CT Scanning (CT 110)

-This course will cover the patient preparation instructions that are necessary to perform a CT scan.
-IV procedures and assessment and monitoring of the patient will be reviewed.
-In addition, the types of contrast, special considerations with the use of contrast, and the adverse reactions related to contrast administration will be covered.
-The technical factors related to radiation safety and ways to minimize the patient dose will be taught.
-Education on the special circumstances such as pediatric and pregnant patients will also be included.
+This course includes the patient preparation instructions that are necessary to perform CT scans.
+IV procedures, assessment, and monitoring of the patient are reviewed.
+Contrast types, special considerations regarding the use of contrast, and the adverse reactions related to contrast administration are covered.
+Technical factors related to radiation safety and ways to minimize the patient dose are discussed.
+CT scans under special circumstances such as pediatric and pregnant patients are also included.

 Computed Tomography Procedures (CT 125)

 This course gives an in-depth evaluation of CT procedures and associated abnormal and pathological conditions as seen on CT imaging.
 Patient positioning, equipment setup, and technical considerations of image acquisition are included.
 Image reconstruction and special CT procedures are studied.

 This course reviews the basics of x-ray production, the nature of x-rays and x-ray interactions with matter.
 Students study the construction of the CT scanner and the evolution from the early CT units to modern day units.
 Image acquisition, processing, and display along with quality control of the CT scanner are explored.
 Patient dose considerations, radiation safety issues, and CT special procedures will round out the course.